callstackincubator/react-native-legal/packages/license-kit/README.md

 To run the project in development mode, use `yarn dev`.
 This will run the TypeScript entrypoint with node directly.

+### Appendix - package structure

+This package contains a Next.js `@callstack/license-kit-visualizer` within it.
+It integrates a Next.js server with express server, in development mode compiling the `visualizer/` directory, while in production mode (when the package is published / ran with `NODE_ENV=production` for the sake of testing), it serves a prebuilt Next.js app from `visualizer-build/` directory, which in turn is configured to be the Next.js output directory in `next.config.js`.
+This output directory is also included in the `files` section of `license-kit`'s `package.json`, effectively including the prebuild app in the published tarball of this package.

 ## License

 MIT © [Callstack](https://callstack.com)